nagotown/utau.info/docs/start/install.md

 To download the latest version of UTAU, click `v0.4.18e インストーラ` on [UTAU's Homepage](http://utau2008.xrea.jp/).

+Because UTAU is shareware, there is a paid version that you can purchase to support the developer, but most of the community uses the free version.
+The differences between the two are pretty small.
+More information can be found [here](http://utau.us/share.html).

 ## Installation

 Click the rightmost button until installation is finished.